 Portfolio rebalancing is a realignment of assets in your portfolio to maintain your desired investment mix based on your financial goals and risk tolerance.

-Rob Haworth, senior investment strategist at U.S. Bank, defines rebalancing as a negotiation between risk and reward that can help your portfolio stay on track amid market highs and lows.
+Or, as Rob Haworth, senior investment strategist at U.S. Bank calls it, “portfolio rebalancing is a negotiation between risk and reward that can help your portfolio stay on track amid market highs and lows.”

-When should you consider rebalancing your portfolio?
-Here are a few situations that might trigger a conversation with your financial professional about rebalancing.
+Here, Haworth outlines four situations that may trigger a conversation with your financial professional about rebalancing.

 According to Haworth, market volatility is one of the most common reasons investors look to rebalance.
 Volatility-triggered rebalancing can help monitor how far your portfolio has strayed from your target goals.

 Haworth explains that you can work with a financial professional to develop “drift parameters,” to define the amount of volatility you’re comfortable with.
 “This is a mechanism to determine whether volatility should trigger rebalancing.
 If you’re having double-digit gains or double-digit losses, these are opportunities to rebalance,” he says.

 Rebalancing allows your holdings to change with the market environment.
 Consider a simple portfolio made up of 60 percent stocks and 40 percent bonds.
 If the market is favorable to stocks, you might increase your stock holdings.
 However, if stocks holdings inch up toward 70 percent of your portfolio, Haworth says you might want to consider rebalancing again.
 “This approach lets the market have some volatility but identifies when it’s reached an extreme for you,” he says.

 Though market volatility might warrant rebalancing, Haworth warns investors to avoid overreacting to media reports about unsteady markets.
 Rather than following the media’s advice, allow these reports to spark conversation with your financial professional.